 In a rising interest rate environment, borrowers should lock their mortgage for the length of time necessary to process the loan, using a conservative assumption.
 You should always do diligence at the beginning of the mortgage process to understand how long it takes the lender to process, approve and fund your loan.
 A typical mortgage takes approximately 30 to 60 days to complete after your loan application has been accepted by the lender although there may be unexpected events or delays that extend the closing timetable.
 We recommend that you work with your lender to determine how long it will take to close your loan, depending on your individual circumstances.
 We also advise borrowers to build in an extra cushion in case unforeseen events occur that delay mortgage process.

 Generally speaking, the longer the rate lock period, the higher the mortgage rate, although that is not always the case.
 Although it may come at a cost to the borrower in terms of a higher rate, the insurance you receive by locking your mortgage, as compared to a potential greater increase in interest rate due to market conditions, can save you thousands of dollars over your loan.
 Be sure to discuss the interest rate environment as well as the pros and cons of locking your mortgage with your lender at the beginning of the process.
+Keep in mind that you cannot lock your mortgage until your loan application has been accepted by the lender so you need to complete this step first.

 Although locking your mortgage is intended to protect you if interest rates increase before your loan closes, what happens if rates decrease during the rate lock period?
 Many lenders offer borrowers the option to "float down" their locked rate to the lower market interest rate if rates go down during the lock period.
 "Floating down" enables borrowers to lock-in the lower rate before their mortgage closes.
 For example, if you locked your interest rate at 4.250% when you applied for your mortgage and rates drop to 4.000% during the rate lock period, you can request to "float down" your rate to 4.000%.